algosup/2023-2024-project-5-flutter-team-7/docs/specs/technical.md

 To design the front end of our application, we will use [Flutter](https://flutter.dev/), a framework for [Dart](https://dart.dev/) created by Google.

-As for the backend, we will create a quick and temporary one using [Pocketbase](https://pocketbase.io/).
-Since we are not in charge of it, the interactions and responses will be hardcoded.
+As for the backend, we will create a quick and temporary solution using [Pocketbase](https://pocketbase.io/).
+Since we are not managing the backend, the interactions and responses will be hardcoded.

 ### Architecture